edamla/mediterraneanagency/_books/2021-09-01-tears-of-the-alhambra.md

-Muslims came to an end because of the fights for the throne; Meanwhile, it also introduces the excellent works of art and architecture produced in Andalusia, despite the military and political weak- ness.
-Of course, the most important of these archi- tectural works is the Alhambra, the “last castle of Andalusia”.
-A phrase repeated perhaps thousands of times among the embroideries of this magnifi- cent castle-palace shouts to the whole world that the sole victor is only Allah: Velâ Galibe İllallah.
+Muslims came to an end because of the fights for the throne; Meanwhile, it also introduces the excellent works of art and architecture produced in Andalusia, despite the military and political weakness.
+Of course, the most important of these architectural works is the Alhambra, the “last castle of
+Andalusia”.
+A phrase repeated perhaps thousands of times among the embroideries of this magnificent castle-palace shouts to the whole world that the sole victor is only Allah: Velâ Galibe İllallah.
 <!--more-->